EpicCamel2302/airbnb-react-snippets/README.md

 ES6 [Reactjs][react] code snippets for VS Code compliant with [Airbnb style guide](https://github.com/airbnb/javascript/tree/master/react)

+Fork of [cobeia/airbnb-react-snippets](https://github.com/cobeia/airbnb-react-snippets) which replaces string single quotes with double quotes, for prettier users

 ## Installation

 In order to install an extension you need to launch the Command Pallete (Ctrl + Shift + P or Cmd + Shift + P) and type Extensions.